argilla-io/distilabel/docs/technical-reference/llms.md

 ### vLLM

-Highly recommended to use if you have a GPU available, as is the fastest solution out there for batch generation.
-Find more information about in [vLLM docs](https://docs.vllm.ai/en/latest/).
+Highly recommended to use if you have a GPU available, as it is the fastest solution out there for batch generation.
+Find more information about it in [vLLM docs](https://docs.vllm.ai/en/latest/).

 ```python
 --8<-- "docs/snippets/technical-reference/llm/vllm_generate.py"